Bulletin board contract

 Some notes about the types used in this ledger declaration:

-the enumeration type that encodes the vacant or occupied state of the
+enumeration type that encodes the vacant or occupied state of the bulletin

 export

-modifier added to the declaration, the Compact compiler will generate TypeScript representations for the enumeration type and its values. - Compact's
+modifier added to the declaration, the Compact compiler will generate TypeScript representations for the enumeration type and its values. - Ledger fields with Compact types (such as

-type represents a single mutable cell, whose value can be updated by circuits. - The
+) represent a mutable cell in the ledger, whose value can be updated by circuits. - The ledger's

 Counter